Helping small business navigate the pandemic

 It’s interesting that according to 2019 YouGov research, around a third of small businesses don’t have a website.

 Time to consider social media as a selling tool

 With the pandemic there was a swing from ‘paper based’ marketing to digital marketing that could ‘in theory’ reach a target audience more easily.
 We helped a business ‘freshen up’ their existing social media account, with eye catching images, optimised account details and a plan going forward on how to promote their products and build a following.
 As well as helpful to potential customers with info about not only their products but how they can be used, customers that have bought theme and useful local news.

 Adding a Booking System to their website

 As lockdown was released and businesses could start to have customers, so several businesses wanted to ensure that their customers were safe when visiting.
-They wanted a booking system to allow customers to book a time slot for entering the premises rather than expecting them to queue at busy times.
+They wanted to add a booking system on the website to allow customers to book a time slot for entering the premises rather than expecting them to queue at busy times.
 We were able to add customised booking systems to several business sites with bookings at the time interval required and for the opening hours required.
 This worked well for a plant nurseries business, small retail unit and restaurant business.

 Keeping customers informed